-Don Welch, Director of New Business Development at MTI Instruments talks to AZoSensors about the benefits and applications that MTI Instrument's Non-Contact Laser Sensors can be utilised in.
+Don Welch, Director of New Business Development at MTI Instruments talks to AZoSensors about the benefits and applications that MTI Instrument's Non-Contact Laser Sensors can be utilized in.

 Can you please give a brief overview of the company and the work you do?

 I am the Company’s Director of New Business Development.
-My position is responsible for developing new markets for exiting products, developing new products for new markets and working with customers to solve their technical requirements.
+My position is responsible for developing new markets for existing products, developing new products for new markets, and working with customers to solve their technical requirements.

 Please can you explain the advantages of non-contact vs contact sensors?

-Contact probes could restrict the target motion of dampen an oscillatory motion giving an erroneous result.
-Additionally a contact probe would break if touching a rotation target that had an irregular or uneven surface.
+Contact probes could restrict the target motion of dampening an oscillatory motion giving an erroneous result.
+Additionally, a contact probe would break if touching a rotation target that had an irregular or uneven surface.

 What applications in the industrial sector would benefit from MTI’s laser sensors?

 They are ideal for measuring irregular surfaces where the sensor can't be close to the target.
-Laser sensor are also great for measuring the thickness of non conductive materials such as plastics, paper, ceramics etc..
+The laser sensor is also great for measuring the thickness of nonconductive materials such as plastics, paper, ceramics, etc..

 Which laser sensor is best suited for dynamic measurements?
 Why?